The trace map of Frobenius and extending sections for threefolds: Introduction

-(The trace map of Frobenius) The heart of this paper is the trace map of Frobenius.
-The trace map of Frobenius plays a crucial role in the theory of $F$-singularities (cf. \cite{BST}, \cite{Schwede1}, \cite{Schwede2}).
+{\em The trace map of Frobenius}.
+At the heart of this paper is the trace map of Frobenius.
+This map plays a crucial role in the theory of $F$-singularities (cf. \cite{BST}, \cite{Schwede1}, \cite{Schwede2}).
 Moreover, \cite{CHMS} and \cite{Mustata} establish results related to birational geometry by using the trace map of Frobenius and the theory of $F$-singularities.
 For related topics, see \cite{BSTZ} and \cite{TW}.